xurxodev/Movies-iOS-Kata/README.md

 3. Inject dependencies from one entry point.
 4. Execute the app and verify that all is right

-## Documentation

-There are some links which can be useful to finish these tasks:

 ##Developed By

 * Jorge Sánchez Fernández aka [xurxodev](https://twitter.com/xurxodev)